wso2/product-ei/samples/service-orchestration/README.md

 and a credit card to make the payment.
 The system is built by orchestrating several services.

+Client provides the vehichle registration number and the credit card details in the request.
+Service should validate the validity of certificates by calling relevent services.
+Thereafter Payment Gateway get called to make the payment and finally LicenseIssuer service get called to issue the license.

 ## Services

+Our main focus in this sample is on Revenue License Service.
+However other sample backend services are also written in ballerina.

 ### Insurance Service
 Insurance service takes the vehicle registration number as the input data and gives out whether the vehicle has a valid insurance policy or not.